Sun & Wind

 Wind field.

-Key to analyzing urban microclimate and air quality is the simulation of the three-dimensional wind field.
-This wind vector governs energy transport, pollutant dispersion, and the comfort and risk associated with wind for humans and vegetation.
-ENVI-met software integrates a comprehensive three-dimensional computational fluid dynamics (CFD) system, constantly adapting to evolving thermal conditions.
-Supported by an advanced turbulence model, it serves as the foundation for accurate microclimate and air quality simulations.
+Key to the analysis of urban microclimate and air quality is the simulation of the three-dimensional wind field.
+This wind vector governs energy transport, pollutant dispersion, and wind-related human and vegetation comfort and risk.
+ENVI-met software integrates a comprehensive three-dimensional computational fluid dynamics (CFD) system that continuously adapts to evolving thermal conditions.
+Supported by an advanced turbulence model, it provides the basis for accurate microclimate and air quality simulations.

 Semi-open spaces.

-Semi-open spaces, like atriums, train stations, and stadiums, create unique microclimates influenced by both meteorological factors and the surrounding design.
-Wind and sun play pivotal roles in establishing a direct connection between these spaces and the external environment, fundamentally shaping their distinct characteristics.
-Understanding the interplay of wind and solar dynamics is crucial for comprehending and optimizing the microclimate within semi-open spaces.
+Semi-open spaces, such as atriums, train stations, and stadiums, create unique microclimates that are influenced by both meteorological factors and the surrounding design.
+Wind and sun play a pivotal role in establishing a direct connection between these spaces and the external environment, fundamentally shaping their distinct characteristics.
+Understanding the interplay of wind and solar dynamics is critical to understanding and optimizing the microclimate within semi-open spaces.

 Wind Forces.

-When wind interacts with solid obstacles such as buildings, walls or vegetation, forces of motion are transferred towards the obstacle and cause mechanical reactions in it.
-In an urban setting, both wind direction and wind speed can vary significantly due to jet effects and vortex formations.
-Hence, to ensure safe building constructions and avoid wind-throw or damage of urban trees, a detailed analysis of the local flow conditions under varying wind directions is really important.
+When wind interacts with solid obstacles such as buildings, walls, or vegetation, motion forces are transmitted toward the obstacle and cause mechanical reactions in the obstacle.
+In an urban environment, both wind direction and wind speed can vary significantly due to jet effects and vortex formation.
+Therefore, a detailed analysis of the local flow conditions under varying wind directions is essential to ensure safe building construction and to avoid wind-blown debris or damage to urban trees.

 Unveiling the Complexities of Wind Flow Dynamics: High-Resolution Modeling Case Study